nwutils/nw-builder/README.md

 The values `['win', 'osx', 'linux']` can also be used and will build both the 32 and 64 bit versions of the specified platforms.

+Be aware that the osx32 version can only be built with legacy version of nwjs.
+Since > 0.12.0, only 64 bits for osx works.

 #### options.appName
 Type: `String`
 Default value: `false`